NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Slightly bigger hitbox
     - Hits every 5 frames (from 4)
     - Drains 192 per frame (from 240)
+- 8B damage adjusted to 10+20 (was 13+17)
 - 8A is grabbable the entire move
+- JB
-- JB hitbox appears and disappears one frame sooner
+    - Hitbox appears one frame sooner
+    - Ending to the animation shortened by two frames
+- JY added
+- 2Y
-- 2Y added as a sideswitch throw
+    - Added as a sideswitch throw
+    - Damage reduced to 10
+- 5X
+    - Has one less frame of super freeze
+    - Hitbox appears and disappears one frame later
 - 2X
     - Is immune to highs and mids until Jiraiya begins to lower his hands
     - Immune to highs only when his hands touch the ground